Maudie Edwards: Career

 She made her first screen appearance in 1936 and her last in 1972.
 In 1950, she appeared on stage with Frank Sinatra at the London Palladium.
 She played Elsie Lappin in the first two episodes of British soap opera Coronation Street in 1960 and was the first performer to speak during the first scene in the show's history: "Now the next thing you've got to do is to get a signwriter in - that thing above the door'll have to be changed."

 Personal life and death

 In 1954, Edwards married Walter Nicholas-Marcy, a businessman, in Westminster.
 Four years later, she married Colonel William Fooks in St Pancras.

-Edwards spent her final years living in Putney, south west London.
+Edwards spent her final years living in Putney, southwest London.
 She died in London, aged 84, in 1991, predeceasing Fooks.
 Edwards bequeathed her archive material to the Victoria and Albert Museum.